akshitagupta15june/Face-X/Snapchat_Filters/Festive-Filters/Rakshabandhan Festival Filter/README.md

-# Applying "Rakshabandhan Filter Image" on an image.
+# Applying "Rakshabandhan Festival Filter" on an image.

 Converting an image into a Rakshabandhan festival filtered image using Image from PIP library in python.